Kadoba/Advanced-Tiled-Loader/README.txt

 CHANGES:
 0.10.2 (04/26/12)
 - Relative paths now fully work.
-Before, ATL did not to travel backwards in a directory from a map file to reach a tileset.
+Before, ATL did not like to travel backwards in a directory from a map file to reach a tileset.

 0.10.1 (04/20/12)
 - Added quit compatibility for love 0.8.0 in the example files